Rwanda's $1,500-a-night luxury jungle retreat

-(CNN) — Just meters from the balcony of the hotel room, a troop of black and white colobus monkeys scout the treetops searching for tender leaves.
+(CNN) — Just meters from the balcony of the hotel room, a troop of black and white colobus monkeys scouts the treetops for tender leaves.

 A tiny infant clings to her mother's long black fur as she jumps from one spindly branch to another, her distinctive white mantle flowing behind her.